openpowerquality/docusaurus/docs/deploy-view.md

 First, make sure you have [set up opquser ssh access](deploy-initial-configuration.html#set-up-opquser-ssh-access).

+Second, make sure you have updated your system with the latest dependencies by running `meteor update` and `meteor npm update`.

 ### Build the production bundle

 In general, you will build the production bundle from the master branch of OPQView.